Access4all/adg/pages/knowledge/screen-readers/desktop/reading-websites/README.md

 # How to read websites using a desktop screen reader

-**For a sighted person, it's hard to imagine how a screen reader user surfs the internet.
-For a web developer with accessibility in mind, it's crucial to have a basic knowledge about this topic.
-So be ready to get a concrete idea of the main strategies available to read a website using a screen reader!**
+**While mobile screen readers already offer a pretty good idea of how it is to surf the internet as a blind person, they offer way less features (and thus complexity) than desktop ones.
+So be ready to get a concrete idea of the main strategies available to read a website using a desktop screen reader!**

-Screen readers have a linear, one-dimensional scope on webpages (if you haven't done this yet, go back and read [Screen readers process contents in a linear way](/knowledge/desktop-screen-readers/linear-processing)).
-So when browsing a website for the first time, blind users have to manually get a general idea of its layout and contents.
-They usually achieve that by combing through the page from top to bottom, trying to identify meaningful blocks of information.

-The more a user has accustomed to a website, over time, they will work out quicker ways of navigating between blocks of information, or of using its interactive features.

 ## Opening a website

 This is done the same way like using a keyboard only.
 So if you haven't done this yet, go back and read [How to browse websites using a keyboard only](/knowledge/keyboard-only/browsing-websites).

-## Autofocus workaround

 After the page has loaded (indicated by screen readers by announcing the current page's `<title>` element), most blind users always intuitively press `Ctrl + Home` first.

-This is to work around various kinds of autofocus functionality, so the user can be sure that the screen reader starts reading from the very beginning of the document.
+This is to work around any autofocus functionality, so the user can be sure that the screen reader starts reading from the very beginning of the document.

-### Website autofocus

-Some websites automatically set the initial focus to a specific element of the page (using `autofocus` attribute or by running some JavaScript):

-- This can be helpful, for example on sites like [Google.com](http://www.google.com) where most of the time users want to enter a search term right into the search field.
-- But when opening a site for the first time, blind users usually want to read through the whole content (top to bottom) to get a general, exhaustive overview.

-### Screen reader autofocus

-When leaving a page, some screen readers try to remember the current reading position.
-When re-visiting the same page, they try to set the focus to the remembered position (but this only happens when the website itself does not have any autofocus functionality):

-- This can be useful, for example when re-visiting a text that was not read completely before.
-- But it can also be confusing sometimes, for example in a shopping cart when removing an item:
-    - After re-display, the removed element is missing, but the screen reader still tries to set the focus where the element had been before, resulting in focusing a seemingly random element.

-This functionality dates from a passed internet era.
-Back then, the internet was mainly a bunch of static websites.
-Thus, no changes to a page would normally be expected after re-visiting it.

-### Autofocus conclusion

-Don't be worried too much if after a page load the screen reader focus is somewhere you didn't expect it to be.
-Simply press `Ctrl + Home` and make your way through the page from the top.

 ## Reading through a document

-The easiest way to read through a document is line by line:
+The standard way to read through a document is to move the screen reader cursor from line to line:

-- To navigate from one line of text to the next one, the `Down` key is used.
+- To navigate from one line of text to the next one, press the `Down` key.
-- To navigate to the previous one, the `Up` key is used.
+- To navigate to the previous one, press the `Up` key.

 Depending on the screen reader, a "line" is around 80 characters and can be compared to a line of text in the multi-column layout of a newspaper.
 This is to make very long sentences easily digestible for the user: they're simply split into small parts, and the user controls when to move to the next (or previous) part.

-Instead of browsing line by line, the NVDA screen reader allows to read elements fully in one go (e.g. a complete paragraph regardless of its length).
+In addition to this, the NVDA screen reader allows to read elements fully in one go (e.g. a complete paragraph regardless of its length).
 For this, simply use `Ctrl + Down` (or `Ctrl + Up`).

 **Important:** as opposed to keyboard only users, screen reader users usually do not use the `Tab` key to read a page!
 If you haven't done this yet, go back and read [Screen readers' browse and focus modes](/knowledge/desktop-screen-readers/browse-focus-modes) to know the difference between navigation using `Arrow` keys and `Tab` key.